brandonlopezh/brandonlopezh/README.md

 # Hi, I'm Brandon 👋

 I'm a Support team manager and father of two with a passion for building innovative, AI-driven solutions.
 I bring hispanic dad energy where learning new things and providing relentless support is second-nature.

-Currently raising two kiddos where, unfortunately they do not follow their system and user prompts. 😅
+Though my two kiddos unfortunately don't follow their system prompts. 😅

 ## 🧳 My Journey